Ali Sethi: Reception

 In 2020, The Express Tribune characterized Sethi's musical style as highlighting "the narrative of Pakistan that does not stem from nationalistic ambitions but rather acknowledges the crevices and folds in Pakistani life, albeit in a fantastical fashion the ghazal genre so spectacularly lends itself to."
-Bollywood singer and rapper Yo Yo Honey Singh compared Sethi with playback legend Mohammed Rafi.
-Bollywood actor and singer Ayushmann Khurrana has also praised Sethi's singing.
+Indian singer and rapper Yo Yo Honey Singh compared Sethi with playback legend Mohammed Rafi.
+Indian actor and singer Ayushmann Khurrana has also praised Sethi's singing.

-Sethi's work has been hailed for its consistent message of inclusivity and challenging social norms, and his music has received praised for "pushing boundaries, eschewing conventions and venturing into unknown new territories."
-Lydialyle Gibson of Harvard Magazine said of Sethi's work that "boundaries fall away – between past and present, earthly and transcendent, between art and religion and politics."
+Sethi's approach to music is frequently described as being innovative, and he has been lauded for exploring "the fertile frontier of experimenting outside the confines of his education, and collaborating with musicians spanning genres including jazz, reggaetón, hip hop and salsa."
+Sethi's work is often hailed for its consistent message of inclusivity and challenging social norms, and his music has received praise for "pushing boundaries, eschewing conventions and venturing into unknown new territories."
+Lydialyle Gibson of Harvard Magazine has said of Sethi's work that "boundaries fall away – between past and present, earthly and transcendent, between art and religion and politics."

+Personal life

+Sethi is queer and is one of the few Pakistani artists to openly identify as such.
+He is dating New York-based Pakistani-American painter Salman Toor.
+In August 2023, rumors spread on social media that Sethi and Toor had gotten married in a private ceremony in New York, causing homophobic trolling online.
+Sethi denied the rumors and stated that he was not married.

+Sethi is a naturalized American citizen, making him a dual citizen of Pakistan and the United States.
+He resides in Manhattan, New York.